 We heard last week that someone had just bought the old Harvest Foods building in downtown Benton.
 But who?
 Speculation ran wild as people chatted up the possibilities.
 However, I had spoken to people who knew and was assured that 1) you won’t shop there and 2) you won’t eat there.

 That means not a grocery or other type of store and not a restaurant.
-Yet another source close to the deal said it’s not a gym, like some people were saying.
-Some said it might be a big liquor store!
+Yet another source close to the deal said it’s not a gym like some people were saying.
+Some even said it might be a big liquor store.
 We knew it was too close to a church for that, plus hint #1 excluded that possibility too.

-ORIGINAL BLOG 09/15/15:
+ORIGINAL ARTICLE 09/15/15:

 There’s a big SOLD sticker on the For Sale sign at the old Harvest Foods building in downtown Benton.
 The store has sat empty since 2009 when Affiliated Foods went belly-up and caused many grocery stores to do the same.

-Locals – especially business neighbors like Smith-Caldwell Drug Store, right across Main Street – will be eager to know what’s going on there.
+Locals – especially business neighbors like Smith-Caldwell Drug Store, right across Main Street – will be eager to know what’s going in there.
 I can’t tell you yet what it will be, but I can tell you what it isn’t.
 It’s not a grocery store and not a restaurant (UPDATE: and no, not a gym).

 That still leaves plenty to the imagination.
 I’ll post more info as it becomes available.

 […] SEP 21, 2015 Here’s Who Bought the Old Harvest Foods Store in Downtown Benton […]